City Guide for: Taxco, Mexico

 Best Time to Visit

 The best time to visit Taxco is during the dry season, which runs from November to April.
 The weather is generally sunny and pleasant during these months, with comfortable temperatures.
 Avoid the rainy season (May to October), as heavy rainfall can make it difficult to explore the city.
-Semana Santa (Holy Week) is a popular time to visit, but be prepared for large crowds and higher prices.
+Semana Santa (Holy Week) is a popular time to visit, but expect larger crowds and higher prices.

 Transportation

 Taxco's hilly terrain makes walking the primary mode of transportation within the city center.
-Comfortable shoes are essential!
+Comfortable shoes are a must!
 Public transportation primarily consists of combis (small vans) that navigate the narrow streets, offering a convenient and affordable way to get around.
-There is no subway or tram system.
+These combis follow established routes, and you can flag them down along the way.
 Taxis are also readily available, but it's advisable to negotiate the fare beforehand.
-Due to the steep and winding roads, driving your own car within the city center is not recommended.
+There is no tram or subway/metro system in Taxco.

 Airport

-The closest major airport to Taxco is the General Mariano Matamoros Airport (CVJ) in Cuernavaca, which is approximately 1.5 to 2 hours away by car or bus.
-From the airport, you can take a taxi or a bus to Taxco.
-Alternatively, you can fly into Mexico City International Airport (MEX), which is about 3 to 4 hours away by car or bus.
-Several bus companies offer direct service from Mexico City to Taxco.
+The closest major airport to Taxco is the General Mariano Matamoros Airport (CVJ) in Cuernavaca, Morelos, which is approximately 1.5 to 2 hours away by car or bus.
+However, Benito Juárez International Airport (MEX) in Mexico City is a more common arrival point for international travelers.
+MEX is about 3 to 4 hours away from Taxco by car or bus.
+Several bus companies offer direct service from Mexico City's airport to Taxco, making it a convenient option.
+Alternatively, you can hire a private car or taxi, but this will be more expensive.

 Attractions